-What is the Highest form of Love?
+What Is the Highest Form of Love?

 What Is Love

-This article will address the question; 'What is love?'
+This article will address the question, 'What is love?'

 Love Is Elusive

-Three Forms of Love
+Three Types of Love

 Most people will identify with the first two forms of Love; Eros and Phileo.
-The third type of love is the greatest and highest form.
-If you have been loved with an Agape, love you are blessed beyond measure.
+The third type of love, Agape is the greatest and highest form.
+If you have been loved with an Agape love you are blessed beyond measure.

 Sadly, there are people who live their whole lives and then die without ever knowing, experiencing or being touched by Agape Love.
 God loves His children with an Agape love.
 Those who do not know God know nothing of the Agape love He has for His children.
 God calls His children to learn to love Him and others with the same Agape love.